halbrd/Lemmy/meta/structure.md

 ```

 * Specifics to be determined (eg. do plugins get their own section?)
+	* Update to above: I think plugins should get their own folder
 * All config files will be written with pretty formatting (tabs and linebreaks) so that the user can edit them with a text editor
 * There will also be a command for config mutation
 * For config read/write, a nonexistent file should be created and initialized